9 Habits That Make It Easy To Come Up With Great Ideas

 Something happens when you speak an idea that doesn’t happen when you write it— and vice versa.

 Questions are powerful and too often we don’t ask enough of them.

 In any conversation, the process of coming up with questions to ask and listening to people’s answers can lead to new ideas.

-It gives us more information to work with and trains us to look for different angles and layers to things as opposed to taking them at face value.
+It gives you more information to work with and trains you to look for different angles and layers to things as opposed to taking them at face value.